kubernetes-sigs/krew/site/content/docs/user-guide/custom-indexes/overview.md

 ## Caveats

 You can only have *one* plugin with a given name installed at a time.
-If both the central krew-index and a custom index you've added contain a plugin named `bar` then you will only be able to have one installed at a time.
+If both the `krew-index` and a custom index you've added contain a plugin named `bar` then you will only be able to have one installed at a time.